serifpersia/esp32partitiontool/README.md

 - Customize partition scheme.
 - Export the custom partitions CSV file to sketch directory.
 - Select Tools > Partition Scheme & select `Huge App (3MB APP/NO OTA/1MB SPIFFS)`*this will tell Arduino IDE to use our custom partitions.csv file that's located in sketch directory(export csv via the the tool first).
-- Compile the sketch.
-- Upload Sketch.
-- Use Upload SPIFFS to create and upload spiffs image
-- Use Merge binary & Upload to create and upload merged binary at 0x0 offset
+- Close and open the tool to automatically load csv located at the sketch directory or load csv manually with import csv button.
+- Configure Flash size and use the uploading buttons.
+Upload SPIFFS for filesystem spiffs binary, Upload Merge for uploading all binaries or Merge binary for just creating the merge binary file.
+* Merged binary can only be uploaded to ESP32 boards via serial ports, OTA uploading is not supported, spiffs upload is supported for uploading over OTA.

 ## Installation (Platformio)